rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 This month [luminance v0.40 got released][luminance-v0-40].
 Some of the highlights:

-- The complete backend/architecture redesign;
+- The complete backend/architecture redesign.
 - A new platform crate has appeared:
   [luminance-sdl2], which adds support for the sdl2 crate.
 - [luminance-webgl] and luminance-web-sys, to support the Web!